cameverett/art323/README.md

 # ART323

+### Description
-Tracking projects done in Georgetown College's ART323
+Tracking projects done in ART323 this semester.

+### Projects
+Each project has its own README.md giving an overview of the expectations and guidelines.